 uname -m from a terminal.
 If you

 x86_64, then Tails should work on your current machine.
 If, on the

 other hand, you see

 i686, your current machine will not work with Tails

-3.0.
+3.0 or greater.
 For more details, see the Tails website.

 These components are necessary to do the initial installation of SecureDrop and to process submissions using the airgapped workflow.

 Secure Viewing Station (SVS)¶